laurencelundblade/QCBOR/README.md

 ### Currently Supported Libraries

 Here's three crypto library configurations that are supported.
-Others can be added with relative ease over time.
+Others can be added with relative ease.

 #### Test Crypto -- Makefile.test

-This configuration should work instantly on any device and is useful to do quite a large amount of testing with, but can't be put to full commercial use.
-What it lacks is any integration with an ECDSA implementation so it can't produce real ECDSA signatures.
-It does however produce some fake signatures called "short-circuit signatures" that are very useful for testing.
+This configuration should work instantly on any device and is useful to do a large amount of testing with, but can't be put to full commercial use.
+What it lacks is integration with an ECDSA implementation so it can't produce real ECDSA signatures.
+It does however produce fake signatures called "short-circuit signatures" that are very useful for testing.
 See header documentation for details on short-circuit sigs.